 In January of 2010, the Board of Directors of RHHS adopted new Mission and Vision statements and developed guiding principles to help promote consistency, accountability, and transparency.
 It is with these new pillars that RHHS will move forward into the future.

 Roice-Hurst Humane Society, Inc. is a nonprofit organization providing safety, shelter and care for homeless dogs and cats in Mesa County, CO, since 1963.
-Operating a “no-kill” adoption facility, we promote no euthanizing of any healthy, treatable and adoptable pet.
+We promote no euthanizing of any healthy, treatable and adoptable pet.
 As a private 501(c)(3) tax-exempt corporation, the society is funded by contributions, service fees, and grants.

 Today, the shelter remains a vital, supported, and recognized community asset in helping to provide a safe haven to homeless pets in the Grand Valley.

 Roice-Hurst is a long standing animal shelter serving Mesa County and Western Colorado.
 We have helped thousands of amazing pets find loving human companions since 1963.
 Roice-Hurst was founded by a grass-roots citizen's group led by the Ival Hurst and Joe Roice families who were concerned for the welfare of animals in, at that time, a predominately agricultural area.

 Initially the goal was to simply provide a home for stray, unwanted animals with whatever monies the two families and their friends could spare.
 Joe Roice donated the first shelter, a chicken coop on his land.
 With diligent work the families brought the small rescue operation to life and the Society was formally born.

 Today Roice-Hurst Humane Society finds homes for hundreds of animals each year.
 Our newly remodeled facility allows us to offer shelter to more animals and our enhanced skill level offers a consistently higher level of care.